 Kinds of doulas

 - Postpartum doula – helps in the transition into new parenthood with meals, breastfeeding, helping other children, household tasks, and infant care.
 They try to “work themselves out of a job” by helping you become the parents you were meant to be.
-This can be different than a night nurse or nanny.

 - Childbirth educators – people who have extensive training in the field of childbirth and are trained and qualified to teach childbirth classes.